How Long Is Rehab?

 Substance abuse treatment is considered an essential health benefit under the Affordable Care Act (ACA), which means insurance plans must provide coverage for addiction treatment.
 There is still a lot of variation in how alcohol and drug rehab programs are covered by different insurance plans.

-Some insurance plans cover all or most of the costs of substance abuse treatment, while others only cover a portion of the costs.
+Some insurance plans cover all or most of the cost of rehab, while others only cover a portion of the costs.
 It’s important to check with your insurance provider to find out what is covered under your particular plan.

 In some cases, substance abuse treatment may not be covered by insurance.
 If this is the case, there are still options for financing treatment.
 Many substance abuse treatment facilities offer financing options.